 Afterwards, we headed to Cuba Street, which we had briefly walked down the day before in the rain, and found that it has quite a lot more charm in the dry weather.

-And then we discovered that New Zealand isn’t actually that expensive by going out for our first meal and drink.
+And then we discovered that New Zealand isn’t actually that expensive, by going out for our first meal and drink.
 We made the most of happy hour deals, and managed to get four drinks and two meals for just $27!
+We found a couple of really cool bars, and found ourselves falling in love with the creative side of the city.

 Wellington was also another great couchsurfing experience for us – we stayed with a lovely lady just out of the city centre, and most nights she would cook us meals and we would help.
 She even gave us a lift to the ferry terminal on the morning we were leaving for the south island.
 We couldn’t have asked for a better host – along with our host in Auckland, New Zealand has given us a wonderful experience of couchsurfing!

-We loved Wellington and would have happily stayed longer, but it was time to get to the south island – and I must admit I was more excited about the snow-capped mountains and jumping out of planes than I was sad to leave Wellington behind.
+We loved Wellington and would have happily stayed longer – in fact, we even talked briefly about moving there in the future – but it was time to get to the south island.
+And I must admit, I was more excited about the snow-capped mountains and jumping out of planes than I was sad to leave Wellington behind.